Basenji vs Basenji: Complete Comparison (2026)

 Health and Lifespan Comparison

 Basenji has a typical lifespan of 13-14 years, while Basenji lives approximately 13-14 years.
 Health profiles differ significantly between these dogs.
-Basenji is predisposed to Genetic Conditions, Other Health Concerns, with associated veterinary costs for monitoring and treatment.
-Basenji faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Basenji is predisposed to Genetic Conditions, genetic predispositions to conditions like allergies, autoimmune disorders, and organ-specific diseases, with associated veterinary costs for monitoring and treatment.
+Basenji faces its own health challenges including joint-related conditions and other breed-specific health issues.
+Both breeds have about the same number of documented health predispositions, though the specifics and management differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health